Most forex traders trade CFDs online, but if you do forex spread betting, all of your profits will be exempt from capital gains tax.

 Step 5: Place Spread Betting Order

-Spread betting a great alternative to traditional forex trading.
-You will still have access to buy/sell positions and the ability to apply leverage.
+With Spread betting, you have access to buy/sell positions and the ability to apply leverage.
 However, by opting for a spread betting broker – you won’t pay any tax on your profits.
+However, these options will be better utilised by experienced and senior traders, who are willing to access more advanced trading options in the market.